 Wooden Peg Dolls: Kokeshi

 When I was at the NAEA conference two years ago, I saw a station where people were making wooden Kokeshi dolls in the vendor area.
 Every time I walked by it, either it was too full or I had to be on my way somewhere else.
 So, I didn’t make one.
-But, I found the lesson plan online, which you can see at the Dick Blick website here.
+But, I found the lesson plan online and here are our results!

 Here are what traditional Kokeshi dolls look like.